PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 The difference with the first version are

 * Google maps API is asynchronously loaded
-* 6 different hard coded locations
+* 6 different hard coded locations, You can select/unselect or add new location
-* button to show/hide lthe list of locations
+* button to show/hide lthe list of locations ( brown location icon)
-* User can select/unselect location
+* button to display the list of google Maps categories ( red question mark icon) *
-* Search box is only used by the application to find places nearby locations.
-It can be used to look for new locations via to Google Maps searchbox.
-To look for a new location, you must prefix your new location with a sim-colon :  ( as for instance :Newyork central park )
+* Search box is only used by the application to find places categories nearby locations.Nevertheless,  It can also be used to add  a new location via to Google Maps searchbox.
+To add  a new location, you must prefix your new location with a sim-colon :  ( as for instance :Newyork central park )
 * Use more  Knockout.js to manipulate DOM than the previous version

 ###Setting up Project:

 The Readable and commented HTML/CSS/JavaScript files are in the '<project folder>/src' folder.
 Gulp is used to minify html, javasript and css files , to cmpress images, and to deploy the resulting files into the <project folder>.
-Check ['src'](https://github.com/PaulMatencio/Neighbourhood-Maps-Project/tree/master/src) folder for commented readable codes.
+Check ['src'](https://github.com/PaulMatencio/Neighbourhood-map-5.1-Project/tree/master/src) folder for commented readable codes.

-For the working page check this link: ( http://paulmatencio.github.io/Neighbourhood-Maps-Project )
+For the working page check this link: ( http://paulmatencio.github.io/Neighbourhood-map-5.1-Project )

 ###Project Overview: